kmccrea/roguelike/README.md

 Created by kmccrea while following along with the [RoguelikeDev subreddit](https://old.reddit.com/r/roguelikedev/comments/bz6s0j/roguelikedev_does_the_complete_roguelike_tutorial/).

 As a preface, I have never written any code in Python (which is the major motivation behind doing this project).
 I am simply here to learn, and I'm writing this documentation on the off chance it'll be helpful to anyone else.
+Any information here assumes that you are also following along with the tutorial.

 Just to be different, I will be completing this tutorial using the following system:
 * MacOS Mojave (10.14.5)